awsdocs/aws-snowball-developer-guide/doc_source/function-getting-started.md

 ### Stopping AWS IoT Greengrass<a name="stopping-gg-lambda"></a>

 When you're done with AWS Lambda powered by AWS Greengrass, you can stop it with the `snowballEdge stop-service` Snowball client command\.
-For more information, see [Stopping a Service on your Snowball Edge](using-client-commands.md#edge-stop-service)\.
+For more information, see [Stopping a Service on Your Snowball Edge](using-client-commands.md#edge-stop-service)\.

 AWS Lambda powered by AWS Greengrass running on a Snowball Edge; device is stateless\.
 As a result, any data \(including AWS IoT Greengrass configuration, certificates, and Lambda functions\) running on the device is lost when the AWS IoT Greengrass service enters the `DEACTIVATING` state or becomes `INACTIVE`\.